MarkThielen/SlotHub/README.md

 12/22/2013
 At this stage there is some very simple functionality implemented which shows the lap times of the cars on the console and also the current track status information.

+12/28/2013
+System shows lap times of cars, some track information in a table format using ncurses.

+The car status information include
++ Car Number
++ Last Laptime
++ Fastest Laptime
++ Diff Fastest to Last
++ Number of Pit Stops
++ Fuel indicator

+Track Status Information include
++ Status of Start Lights
++ Fuel Mode Setting (Off, On, Real)
++ Pitlane Adapter flag
++ Laptime connected flag

+It works pretty well so far.
+There are a lot of things to optimize, especially the code and some weird behavior when the terminal window size is changed.
+Happy with the progress so far.